 “No. Just an enigma.
 People think he’s not even gay, just a tourist to the scene.

-My butt reminded me that he did more than looking.
+My butt reminds me that he did more than look.

 “Are they gonna make you a star?”